 Without wind resistance, you expend less energy on a treadmill than you would outside.
 But don’t let yourself off the hook—keep it challenging by experimenting with incline.

 If you live in a nearly entirely flat locale like I do in Houston, a treadmill hill workout can often be more effective than regularly hitting the underpasses that pass for hills here.
-One of my favorite hill workouts is 1-minute intervals at marathon pace at a 2-3% incline.
+One of my favorite hill workouts is 1-minute intervals at a marathon pace at a 2-3% incline.
 You’ll finish feeling like you got a solid workout, and mixing it up will help the treadmill session go by faster.
 Check out the Hill Repeats guided run from Coach Matt.

 I might be in the minority, but I much prefer to use the treadmill for easy efforts than speed workouts.
 Less fear of falling off the machine!
 However, one way to get a more efficient run out of a treadmill session is to increase the pace by one-tenth of a mile at every mile interval.
 You’ll get a solid strength session without expending too much effort on what should be an easier day.